Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Discussion

 Analysis of equilibrium magnetic configurations indicates that neutron stars should contain mixed poloidal and toroidal magnetic fields \citep{flowers_evolution_1977,braithwaite_stable_2006}.
 In this Letter, we have shown that the evolution of such configurations through ambipolar diffusion can lead to eruptions from the neutron star surface, provided the internal field is very strong, $B> 10^{16}$~G. The toroidal field is essential for this mechanism because a purely poloidal field would contract under its own tension and dissipate inside the star, without emerging from the surface.
 The eruptions described in this work involve significant mass ejection, and are qualitatively different from other models in which the giant flares are triggered by the twisting of magnetospheric field lines \citep{thompson_giant_2001, Lyutikov_2006, Parfrey_2013}.

 Young magnetars may contain substantially more complex magnetic fields than those considered in this work.
 If the internal field consists of many twisted flux ropes, they could rise to the surface through ambipolar diffusion and trigger a multitude of massive eruptions that form a nebula of decompressed crustal matter around the magnetar.
 This process is efficient in the first $\sim 10^2$~yr when the high temperature $T\gtrsim 10^9$~K enables accelerated ambipolar diffusion.
-Such hyperactive magnetars are candidates for the engines of cosmological FRBs and their associated persistent radio sources (PRSs) \citep{beloborodov_flaring_2017}.
-The single eruption in our simulation ejected enough matter to explain the number of particles in the PRS associated with FRB 121102 \citep{Chatterjee_2017}.
-However, the efficiency of mass ejection by more complex non-axisymmetric fields requires further investigation.
+Such hyperactive magnetars are candidates for the engines of cosmological FRBs and their associated persistent radio sources (PRSs) \citep{beloborodov_flaring_2017,Rahaman_2025}.
+The single eruption in our simulation ejected enough matter to explain the number of particles ${\cal N}\sim 10^{52}$ needed for the PRS nebula around FRB 121102 \citep{Chatterjee_2017,beloborodov_flaring_2017}.
+The efficiency of mass ejection by more complex non-axisymmetric fields requires further investigation.

-Galactic magnetars are significantly evolved, with lower internal temperatures $T\lesssim10^9$~K and slower ambipolar diffusion \citep{beloborodov_magnetar_2016}.
+Practically all known galactic magnetars are significantly evolved, with lower internal temperatures $T\lesssim10^9$~K and slower ambipolar diffusion \citep{beloborodov_magnetar_2016}.
 Their current activity may be largely driven by Hall drift, with rare eruptions due to strong remnant fields that were trapped in the crust at the end of the hyperactive phase.
 The galactic magnetars may have experienced a period of hyperactivity and crustal eruptions when they were young; however, the nebulae created by earlier eruptions would now be too faint to observe.
 Only one galactic magnetar has an observed nebula, and its origin is consistent with an earlier period of intense flaring and outflows powered by ultra-strong internal fields \citep{younes_wind_2016,granot_learning_2016}.